All guards can be classified as hook-based, clamp-based, frame-based, or hybrid.

 - butterfly guard

 A guard is clamp-based if you are tethering yourself to your opponent and hindering your opponent’s movement.
 Many traditional guards are clamp-based.
+Clamp-based guards are used to trap and slow down your opponent, putting them in unathletic situations.
 Clamp-based guards can be risky because they may allow your opponent to lift you up or pressure you with weight.

 Examples of clamp-based guards include: